snapshotmanager/boom-boot/README.md

 #### edit

-Modify an existing `OsProfile` or `BootEntry` by changing one or more of its attributes.
+Modify an existing profile or `BootEntry` by changing one or more of its attributes.

 It is not possible to change the name, short name, version, or version identifier of an `OsProfile` using this command, since these